Verifying secondhand sources: A primer and checklist

 You don’t want this to happen to you.

-Fortunately, the Poynter Institute’s Jeff Sonderman laid out a number of considerations for evaluating sources in an excellent “How To” post earlier this year.
+Fortunately, the Poynter Institute’s Jeff Sonderman laid out a number of considerations for evaluating sources in an excellent “How To” post in July 2011.
 Although he focused on verifying the credibility of news accounts published on social media, his guidelines can be translated more broadly to the evaluation of all published sources.

 Sonderman’s guidelines are pasted in bold below, and I’ve added details to help relate those guidelines to verifying appropriate B/R sources.